-The ?ehdzo Got'įnę Gots'ę́ Nákedı (Sahtú Renewable Resources Board - SRRB) is mandated to address objectives of the Sahtú Dene and Métis Comprehensive Land Claim Agreement (SDMCLCA)1 related to wildlife, landscapes and harvesting.
-The Sahtú is blessed with rich cultural and ecological diversity, indicated by the diverse Dene dialects, histories and landscapes of the region.
-Accordingly, the scope of the SRRB's work is biocultural, addressing core SDMCLCA objectives, Article 8(j) of the international Convention on Biodiversity,2 the United Nations Declaration on the Rights of Indigenous Peoples,3 and Calls to Action of Canada's Truth and Reconciliation Commission.4
+The SRRB is mandated to address objectives of the Sahtú Dene and Métis Comprehensive Land Claim Agreement (SDMCLCA) related to wildlife, landscapes and harvesting.
+The Sahtú region of the Northwest Territories is blessed with rich cultural and ecological diversity, indicated by the diverse Dene dialects, histories and landscapes of the region.
+Accordingly, the scope of the SRRB's work is biocultural, addressing core SDMCLCA objectives, Article 8(j) of the international Convention on Biodiversity, the United Nations Declaration on the Rights of Indigenous Peoples, and Calls to Action of Canada's Truth and Reconciliation Commission.

-The SRRB has adopted a hįdó gogha sę́nę́gots'ípá (community conservation planning - CCP) approach and works closely with harvesters, leadership organizations, and youth in the five communities of the Sahtú Region, Northwest Territories to implement this mandate.
+The SRRB has adopted a hıdó gogha sénégots'ípá (community conservation planning - CCP) approach, and works closely with harvesters, leadership organizations, and youth in the five communities of the Sahtú region to implement this mandate.
 CCP is an adaptation of the Healthy Country Planning model developed by Australian Indigenous peoples.
 The CCP system involves innovative cross-cultural, decolonizing/reconciliation, on the land and youth-centred approaches, and supports training, leadership development, and jobs for Sahtú beneficiaries.
-To date, three community conservation plans have been developed by Sahtú communities: Délįnę's Belare Wíle Gots'ę́ ?ekwę́ - Caribou for All Time plan (2016), Colville's Dehlá Got'Įnę ?ada Plan, and the Nío Nę P'ęnę́ Begháré Shúhta Gozepę́ Narehzá - Trails of the Mountain Caribou plan that was forged through a partnership of Tulít'a, Norman Wells and neighbouring Tu Łidlini (Ross River) Dena (Yukon Territory).6